Picture Books We’re Reading This Christmas

 Dec 20: The Tale of Three Trees // Angela Elwell Hunt

 Dec 21: The Crippled Lamb // Max Lucado

 Dec 22: Humphrey’s First Christmas // Carol Heyer

-Dec 24: Song of the Stars // Sally Lloyd-Jones
+Dec 24: Song of the Stars: A Christmas Story // Sally Lloyd-Jones

 Like I said, some of these were from the library, and so I had to just go with what was available, but for the most part, these books are ones I love and heartily recommend.
 There’s a good mix here of books that mention Santa, and books that don’t, so whichever is your persuasion, hopefully there’s plenty here to suit you.